Best Time to Visit Beijing

 - Clothes: cotton-padded jacket, coat, or long-sleeved clothes

 Beijing’s spring is short and beautiful, with a large difference in temperature between day and night.
-The weather is overall mild and dry, but sometimes changes a lot, combined with winds, dust and sandstorms.
-The colorful spring blooms make it worth for a visit to Beijing.
+The weather is overall mild and dry, but sometimes changes a lot, combined with winds, dust, and sandstorms.
+The colorful spring blooms make it worth a visit to Beijing.

 Beijing Botanical Garden in Spring